technoweenie/twitter-node/README.md

 ## Usage

-    var TwitterNode = require('twitter-node').TwitterNode;
+    // twitter-node does not modify GLOBAL, that's so rude var TwitterNode = require('twitter-node').TwitterNode;

     // you can pass args to create() or set them on the TwitterNode instance var twit = new TwitterNode({
       user: 'username',